Sounding Point

 Sounding Point is the debut studio album by the then 21-year-old jazz guitarist Julian Lage.
 It was released in March 2009 by EmArcy Records.
 It entered the Billboard Top Contemporary Jazz Albums chart at number 13 and was nominated for the 2010 Grammy Award for Best Contemporary Jazz Album.
-Reviews of the album were generally positive; one reviewer found the recording inferior to Lage's live performances.
+Reviews of the album were generally positive, though one reviewer found the recording inferior to Lage's live performances.

 Overview

-It started with an idea, but it wasn’t until I shared with some of the other musicians that it became something.
+Lage wrote on his album,"It started with an idea, but it wasn't until I shared with some of the other musicians that it became something.
 We started having these dialogues about what would the Julian Lage record be.
 We would talk about it all the time.
-What kind of songs it would have and what would it say...I didn’t want it to be virtuosic; I wanted there to be a more storytelling in this.
-I constantly thought about how I could represent the common theme in all these songs.
+What kind of songs it would have and what would it say ...
+I didn't want it to be virtuosic; I wanted there to be a more storytelling in this.
+I constantly thought about how I could represent the common theme in all these songs."Sounding Point was recorded when Lage was 20 years old.
+He plays an acoustic Martin D-18GE and an electric Linda Manzer archtop on the record.